 - 4+ bed data breadth: The 4+ bed category bundles 4, 5, and 6+ bedroom listings.
 A small number of outlier properties can pull the median in either direction.

-- Stamp duty: Transaction costs apply on every purchase, with the additional-property surcharge adding meaningfully on top for an investor.
+- Stamp duty: Transaction costs apply on every purchase, with the additional-property surcharge adding on top for an investor.
 Specific liability depends on price band and timing, so confirm with your solicitor before exchange.

 Croydon Within London and the UK

-Data reflects market conditions as of April 2026.
+Data reflects market conditions as of June 2026.

-Explore Croydon in the dashboard
+Take Croydon further in the dashboard

-View Croydon →Need full filtering and saved scenarios?
+Open Croydon →Need full filtering and saved scenarios?

 £15 for 24-hour access.
 All suburbs, all property types.
-Get access
+Unlock the dashboard

 This information is for educational purposes only and should not be considered financial or legal advice.
 Regulations and market conditions change frequently.
 Verify current rules with local authorities before making investment decisions.